kimdurante/intro-to-gdal/content/raster.md

 ## Warping Data (gdalwarp)
 <br/>
-gdalwarp is a reprojection warping, and image mosaicing utility.
+The `gdalwarp` utility is used for reprojection and image mosaicing.
 It can reproject to any supported projection, and can also apply ground control points stored with the image if the image is “raw” with control information.

 ### Reprojecting Data